Mamushi: Taxonomy and etymology

 The specific name, blomhoffii, is in honor of Jan Cock Blomhoff, who was director of the Dutch trading colony in Nagasaki, Japan from 1817 to 1824.
+The common name in English is mamushi, or Japanese mamushi.

 Description

 The average length of mature individuals is 45–81 cm (17 3/4-31 7/8 inches); the longest specimen ever recorded had a length of 91 cm.

-The body pattern consists of a pale gray, reddish-brown, or yellow-brown background, overlaid with a series of irregularly-shaped lateral blotches.
+The body pattern consists of a pale gray, reddish-brown, or yellow-brown background, overlaid with a series of irregularly shaped lateral blotches.
 These blotches are bordered with black and often have lighter centers.
 The head is dark brown or black, with beige or pale-gray sides.